 5. Easier Coordination

-Some rural areas can be difficult to access.
-Small roads, dirt roads and out-of-the-way areas can make some drivers leery of trucking in all the necessary supplies.
+Some rural areas are hard to access.
+Small-time highways, dirt roads, and out-of-the-way areas can make some drivers leery of trucking in all the necessary supplies.

 Further Reading